 Many adults suffer from melasma, a form of hyperpigmentation in which skin areas become darker than their surroundings.
 These stubborn dark spots that can be found anywhere on the face (forehead, cheeks, nose, etc.) are caused by the overproduction of melanin from pigment cells called dark patches on the skin.

-Although melasma does not affect your overall health its characteristic dark patches on skin can often look unsightly, causing those suffering from this disorder.
+Although melasma does not affect your overall health, its characteristic dark patches on the skin can often look unsightly, causing those suffering from this disorder.

-Read on to learn about some effective ways to eliminate and eliminate these stains and make them less visible.
+Read on to learn about effective ways to eliminate these stains and make them less visible.

 Learn about the best and most advanced treatment methods and choose one of the many methods for correcting uneven skin tone.
 This article will also tell you about the causes of melasma and dark patches on the skin so you can prevent it from developing.

 What is melasma?

-However, one of the most common forms of hyperpigmentation is melasma, which is characterized by unsightly dark spots on the face and liver spots forehead cheeks and the area above the upper lip.
+However, one of the most common forms of hyperpigmentation is melasma, characterized by unsightly dark spots on the face and liver spots, forehead cheeks, and the area above the upper lip.

 These spots usually appear on both sides of the face in a similar shape and pattern and vary from brown to dark brown or black.
 The color of the sites varies depending on the ethnicity of the person.
 For example, for black people, the color will be more towards brown and black spots.

 Depending on the underlying cause.
 Similarly, “spots on the liver,” another common term for hyperpigmentation, usually develops in people 50 years of age or older throughout life in the sun and are considered part of the natural aging process.

-The good news is that these frustrating flaws can be easily eliminated and reduced choose from medical procedures to completely natural self-cooking products that you can use without leaving your home.
+The good news is that these frustrating flaws can be easily eliminated and reduced.
+Choose from medical procedures to completely natural self-cooking products that you can use without leaving your home.
+Dark patches on the skin As always, developing the proper skin care regimen and using methods to prevent sun damage is the best way to deal with unsightly sunspots.

 Common types of hyper pigmentation